-ParkCare Ranger Assist - Mt Ainslie Bridal Creeper Blitz - ONE DAY ONLY/ ALL HANDS ON DECK!
+ParkCare Ranger Assist - Mt Ainslie Bridal Creeper Survey - ALL HANDS ON DECK!

-The Rangers from ACT Parks and Conservation Service, in partnership with the Mt Ainslie Weeders ParkCare group would like to invite you all to join in the one day only- Mt Ainslie Bridal Creeper Blitz!
+The Rangers from ACT Parks and Conservation Service, in partnership with the Mt Ainslie Weeders ParkCare group would like to invite you all to join in the Mt Ainslie Bridal Creeper Search!

 Is this the volunteer opportunity for you?

-We re looking for 40 volunteers for this Blitz.
+We’re looking for up to 20 volunteers for this Blitz.
 No experience is necessary as all training will be provided.
 It will be important for you to have a decent level of fitness and confidence walking in the bush/on uneven ground for this activity.

 When are we doing this?